Flow connectors are added all the time. Therefore, unlike other Microsoft Applications, Flow breeds integration.

 Microsoft Flow has some exciting new integrations with current Microsoft applications.
 Our top three picks are below.

-Microsoft Excel – One of the more interesting updates we are excited about is the ability to automate solutions inside of Excel.
+Microsoft Excel – Firstly, one of the more interesting updates we are excited about is the ability to automate solutions inside of Excel.
 This means you will no longer need to learn Visual Basic and Excel in order to automate within Excel.
-When the update is released you will be able to create and trigger automation based on a Flow.
-This automation can be used for data processing, copying or importing data etc.
+Create and trigger automation the automation of tasks with Flow.
+Automation will increase your work efficiency for tasks such as data processing, copying or importing data etc.

-SharePoint – Flows that work with SharePoint lists (or Libraries) can be shared directly with those lists, so instead of being assigned to individuals or groups, they’re accessible to everyone who has access to the list.
+SharePoint – Create Flows that work SharePoint lists (or Libraries).
+Everyone that has access to the site, will have access to these Flows.
+So there’s no need to replicate the flow for each member within the SharePoint Site.
 As membership of the list or library changes, users are automatically given access to the flow.

 Microsoft Teams – Due to Microsoft Teams increasing popularity, Microsoft Flow has introduced a new Flow tab within Teams.
 Within the Flow tab you will be able to pin and run flows for you and your team.
 It will also allow you to edit your team’s flows from inside the Microsoft Teams application.
 Increasingly, business users live and breathe inside Microsoft Teams.
 The Flow bot will also be available within teams so you can name a flow and it will automatically run any process you want.